Abbas Dehshiri, Mojtaba Karimi, Mohammadhasan Asareh, Aidin Hamidi, Zahra Karbalaeiharoftah, Fazlolla Safikhani,

 Abstract

-Methods: A split-plot experiment based on a randomized complete block design with three replications was conducted in 2021 at SDRTI, Khuzestan, Iran.
-The considered factors were different planting dates: 16 August (D1), 16 September (D2) and 17 October (D3) as main plots, and the pellet types (A1 (starch + peat + micro-combi fertilizer), A2 (starch + peat + nutritional compounds + Potassium silicate + carbendazim fungicide), A3 (single-bud without pellet), and A4 (50 setts without pellet- control)) as subplots.
+Methods: A split-plot experiment, based on a randomized complete block design with three replications, was conducted in 2021 at the Sugarcane Development, Research, and Training Institute (SDRTI) in Khuzestan, Iran.
+The factors considered were different planting dates—16 August (D1), 16 September (D2), and 17 October (D3)—as the main plots, and pellet types (A1: starch + peat + micro-combi fertilizer; A2: starch + peat + nutritional compounds + potassium silicate + carbendazim fungicide; A3: single-bud without pellet; and A4: 50 setts without pellet as the control) as the subplots.

 Conclusions: Pelleting single-bud sugarcane seeds with nutrient-enriched coatings improves emergence, supports early crop growth, and facilitates mechanized cultivation.
-This technique supports mechanized planting by improving nutrient delivery and moisture retention at the bud level, contributing to more sustainable, efficient, and cost-effective sugarcane cultivation.
+This technique supports mechanized planting by enhancing nutrient delivery and moisture retention at the bud level, contributing to more sustainable, efficient, and cost-effective sugarcane cultivation.

 Highlights: